giljr/c/README.md

 C and C++ are among the most powerful languages you can find.
 Those are quite fast and stable, and thus are a good choice for microcontrollers.
 The compiler used to transform code into object files is avr-g++.
 Then, a program called avrdude is used to upload the program into the Arduino microcontroller.

+The C programming language is one of the most powerful and efficient programming languages in the world.
+If you’re interested in learning programming or building applications, learning C should be the first step you take.
+Most of the modern-day programming languages have been inspired by it to some degree.
+C was developed back in the 1970s by Dennis M. Ritchie for a UNIX system.
+It is based on languages like B, CPL and BCPL.
+Unlike its predecessors, C is capable of both high level programming as well as low-level programming.
+C also does not take up much computer resources, so it can be used by small applications as well as large programs (like operating systems). (from https://blog.udemy.com/)

 During my Computer Engineering Degrees I will make this repo as I learn more and more each day...
 I thought I'd document what worked for me.
 This is just for hobbyist fun.
 I did not expect anything more at a price of less than a cup of coffee :coffee:.